Mattish/Cardinal-System/README.md

 Cardinal-System
 ===============

+### Currently blocked on working out how to split a world up on the fly between nodes, while still maintaining quad tree for local

 Scalable MMO Engine.
 Created to assess my own ability to design a system and codebase.
 Based on SAO/GGO naming because why not.
 Working project in spare time.
 Please feel free to comment on any of the ideas or design here.

 ### Design